ougx/dnr-gui-sustain/source/howto/index.rst

 How to
 ======

-These guides provide some tutorials .
+These guides provide some tutorials.

 .. toctree::